Cereopsis/learning-functional/README.md

 # learning-functional
-A gathering of various functional musings whilst learning the finer points of functional
+A gathering of various code musings created whilst learning the finer points of functional.